 Click here to download the template drawing used in this video.

-To fully understand this video and for a detailed explaination of how to use CADD and solid modeling for curved hand rails,
+To fully understand this video and for a detailed explanation of how to use CADD and solid modelling for curved hand rails, please ask below or on the forum.
+Thank you.